 1. Log in to your Etsy seller account

 2. Head over to your Shop Manager and click on the pencil icon next to your shop name

 3. Now click on the camera icon adjacent to the shop illustration

 That’s all there is to it!
-You now have an awesome logo to represent your Etsy store, and your customers will have a symbol to remember you by when they come across your products.
+You now have an awesome logo to represent your Etsy store, and your customers will have a visual to remember you by.

-Nervous about designing your logo yourself?
+Nervous about designing your Etsy logo yourself?
 No worries!
-You can either hire an expensive logo designer to do it for you, or try out Tailor Brands’ logo maker.
-Just tell our A.I. designer which styles you like, and it will present you with hundreds of unique and awesome logo designs for you to choose from.
+You can either hire an often costly logo designer to do it for you or try our logo creator.
+Just provide some details like which styles you like and it will present you with hundreds of unique and awesome logo designs for you to choose from.